LinkUVerse/rtd/external-crates/move/crates/move-package-alt/DESIGN.md

    > Error: When creating a new test publication file, you must pass `--build-env <env>`, for
    > example
    >
-   >   sui client test-publish <pubfile> --build-env testnet
+   >   rtd client test-publish <pubfile> --build-env testnet
    >

  - if `--build-env <env>` is present and different from the `build-env` in the file, we